 - 1/2 tsp honey $0.02

 - 1/4 tsp salt $0.02

-- Season both sides of the chicken breasts with a light sprinkle of salt, pepper, and ground ginger.
+Season both sides of the chicken breasts with a light sprinkle of salt and pepper.
 Cook the chicken breast in either a countertop grill or in a skillet until cooked through.
-Refrigerate the cooked chicken breast while you prepare the rest of the salad.
+Allow the cooked chicken breast to cool while you prepare the rest of the salad.

-- Slice the green onions and cut the celery stalks into small pieces.
+Finely dice the celery and slice the green onions.
 Place the green onion, celery, sliced almonds, and raisins in a large bowl.

-- The chicken should be mostly cooled by this point.
-Cut the chicken into small cubes and place it in the bowl with the celery, onion, almonds, and raisins.
+Chop the chicken into small cubes and place them in the bowl with the celery, onion, almonds, and raisins.
 Stir to combine.
-Pour the dressing over top and stir to coat (start with half of the dressing and add more as desired).
+Pour the dressing over top and stir to coat.

 Eat plain, with crackers, or stuffed into a pita!